darebalogun/SYSC3303G4/Readme.txt

 	-> Contains test cases/requests from the FloorSubsystem for the ElevatorSubSystem -> Change this file to change test cases in the system

-UML_DIAGRAM_ITERATION:-
+UML_CLASS_DIAGRAM:-

 	-> Contains the UML class diagrams for the system

-Timing_Diagram:-
+Timing_Diagram_And_Analysis:-

-	-> Contains the timing diagram for the system
+	-> Contains the timing diagram and time measurnment analysis for the system